Counselling & Therapy for Shame & Guilt in Vancouver And Online

-Our counselling for shame and guild services can help you to gain a better understanding of yourself and your feelings.
-When a person experiences chronic shame and guilt, it usually is not connected with a specific present event, but is a result of a pervasive background sense felt all the time.
-People who have experienced trauma in the past can develop what is known as “core shame” and can also be more sensitive to experiencing feelings of guilt in response to current events and internalizing others’ accusations (or perceived accusations).
+When a person experiences chronic shame and guilt (or what seems to be), it usually is not connected with a specific present event, but is a result of a pervasive background sense felt all the time.
+People who have experienced trauma in the past can develop what is known as “core shame” and they can also be more sensitive to experiencing feelings of guilt in response to current events and internalizing others’ accusations (or perceived accusations).

-While guilt can be adaptive in commensurate proportions to an event for motivating social compliance to norms and cohesion, shame is usually about the person being bad.
-This is different from guilt, which is about the behaviour being ‘bad’.
-So, shame tends to be experienced as feeling bad about oneself as a person with no possibility of reparation, whereas guilt is experienced as remorse while still feeling connected and loved as a person with the possibility of redeeming oneself.
+While guilt can be adaptive in proportion to an event for motivating social compliance to norms and cohesion, shame is usually about the person being bad.
+This is different from guilt, which is about the behaviour being bad.
+Shame tends to be experienced as feeling bad about oneself as a person with no possibility of reparation, whereas guilt is experienced as remorse while still feeling connected and loved as a person with the possibility of redemption.